-Housekeepers will be entering the ward throughout the day to help keep areas clean and clients are encouraged to keep bedrooms tidy to assist them to do this.
+Housekeepers will be entering the ward throughout the day to help keep areas clean.

 GFM (facilities management) staff will be entering the building to assist with the maintenance of the building and check any electrical equipment that residents bring with them for safety reasons.

 Visitors should use the main car park and sign in at reception.
 Disabled parking is available.
 Car parking is monitored by an external company (Excel Parking).
 Please park according to notices displayed in the car park.

 The following facilities are available to the ward: